Plutonomicon/plutarch-plutus/docs/TYPECLASSES.md

 What would life be without cons and nil?

-Let's build a `PBuiltinList` of `PInteger`s with that-
+Let's build a `PBuiltinList` of `PInteger`s with that:

 ```hs
 x :: Term s (PBuiltinList PInteger)
 x = pcons # 1 #$ pcons # 2 #$ pcons # 3 # pnil
 ```

 Wooo!
-Let's not leave `PList` alone in the corner though-
+Let's not leave `PList` alone in the corner though:

 ```hs
 x :: Term s (PList PInteger)